scottericpetersen/pro-audio-on-linux/README.md

 # 3. Windows Software/Plugins (bridges)

 Native Linux software and plugins work best on Linux.
-However, it is possible to run Windows software and plugins on Linux using compatibilty software.
+However, it is possible to run Windows software and plugins on Linux using compatibility software.
 It should be noted, however, that there are limitations to the functionality of some software.
 Care should be given to researching whether software or plugins are supported by the following applications.
 See the Windows supported software links in the Appendix.

 ## 3.a Wine